adityagodambe/MyDig-tool/README.md

 Unzip the file and move MyDig.java into the extracted folder.

-Compile the program using `javac MyDig.java`
+Compile the program using `javac MyDig.java` using terminal in the same folder.

 Run the command `java MyDig <hostname_to_be_resolved> <type>`